neilramaswamy/structured-streaming/docs/examples/deduplication.md

 The `query` above is a `StreamingQuery`, which is introduced in [Managing the query lifecycle](../guides/operations/lifecycle.md).
 One of the most important pieces of information that it contains is the [streaming query progress](../guides/operations/query_progress.md), which contains metrics about each micro-batch that the engine runs.
 The actual data that your query returns is written to your sink; in our case, it will be written to your console.

-Assuming you've called `start` on your query, it's already running in the background; let's add some data to our source to see it run:
+Assuming you've called `start` on your query, it's already running in the background.
+Shortly, we'll add some data to our source to see the deduplication happen.

 === "Python"